-void CInterruptSystem::ConnectIRQ(unsigned nIRQ, TIRQHandler \pHandler, void \pParam) Connects an interrupt handler to an IRQ source (vector).
-The known interrupt sources are defined in <circle/ bcm2835int.h> for the Raspberry Pi 1-3 and Zero and in <circle/bcm2711int.h> for the Raspberry Pi 4.
+void CInterruptSystem::ConnectIRQ(unsigned nIRQ, TIRQHandler \pHandler, void \pParam)

+Connects an interrupt handler to an IRQ source (vector).
+The known interrupt sources are defined in <circle/bcm2835int.h> for the Raspberry Pi 1-3 and Zero, in <circle/bcm2711int.h> for the Raspberry Pi 4 and 5 and in <circle/rp1int.h> for interrupt sources from the RP1 soundbridge.
 An IRQ handler has the following prototype:

-void IRQHandler (void \pParam);
+typedef void IRQHandler(void \pParam)

-pParam can be any user parameter and gets the value specified in the call to ConnectIRQ() for this IRQ source.
+pParam can be any user parameter and gets the value specified in the call to CInterruptSystem::ConnectIRQ() for this IRQ source.